 With attempted humility, I attend church again; a small Catholic one which, on occasion, has a special Latin, Trident Mass.
 Only the youngest granddaughter goes with me.
 With incense and singing the beautiful Kyrie Eleison and Gloria in Excelsis Deo, I have my Notre Dame roots and her an introduction to spiritual, mystical, joy.
 The Church no longer dwells on the theoretical terrors of an imaginary hell.
 Dante’s been put to rest.
 My granddaughter is exposed to the inspirational positive, the spiritual response to the unknowable and escapes the terrifying negative.

-The church has baroque statues of The Blessed Virgin Mary and Mary Magdalene and their metal racks of flickering candles in colored glass cups.
+The church has baroque statues of The Blessed Virgin Mary and Mary Magdalene with their metal racks of flickering candles in colored glass cups.
 Like Mom, and I long ago, we light our candles, she before the Blessed Virgin Mary.
 I kneel, cross myself and light a red candle in front of Mary Magdalene's statue and accompany it with prayers.
 I pray my granddaughter, a statue over, has a life as fortunate as mine but without a secret puppet shadow.
-I toss in a Hail Mary for each family member and special ones for Julie, my father in law and for a long-ago Burma girl I never met.
+I toss in a Hail Mary for each family member alive and passed then special ones for Julie, my father in law and for a long-ago Burma girl I never met.
 I sincerely hope someone or thing hears my pleas.

 Walking in the path of humility has brought me closer to all, especially those I love most.
 Please don’t think my tale is an attempt to proselytize or seek approbation.
 I’m still learning how to live my life and accept my errors.
 How can I tell another how to live theirs?
 I know not what cards you’ve been dealt, your fated experiences, the era and places you traveled through.
 I suggest humility but that’s up to you.
 Many a great leader is guilty of pride.
 As Francis, the Pope said.

 “Who am I to say?”

 Who or what is God?
-What happens on death?
+What happens on the point of death?
 Where did we spring from?
 Where do we go?